-Our nursing degree programs are specifically designed to serve individuals with significant experience in clinically oriented health care disciplines.
-While it is possible for some associate degree nursing students to learn the necessary nursing competencies in a learning laboratory and through observation, it is extremely difficult to do so.
+The Associate Degree in Nursing and the LPN to Bachelor of Science in Nursing programs are specifically designed to serve individuals with significant experience in clinically oriented health care disciplines.
 Students with a limited background in nursing or a related health care discipline are best advised to attend an instructional program.
-There is no clinical instruction provided in any program in the School of Nursing.

 Excelsior College is not associated with, nor does it endorse, any external organization, external firm, or group that provides theoretical and clinical learning opportunities for students.
-Learning opportunities and resources are provided by the College and are described on our website.